-- Please note that general core, general science core, and an occupational course (ALHS 1090) are required for admission into the Radiologic Technology Degree program. - The Test of Essential Academic Skills (TEAS) score is utilized in the Radiologic Technology competitive admission process.
+- Please note that general core, general science core, and an occupational course (ALHS 1090) are required for admission into the Radiologic Technology Degree Program.
+COLL 1040 will not be utilized in the competitive admissions GPA calculation but must be successfully completed. - The Test of Essential Academic Skills (TEAS) score is utilized in the Radiologic Technology competitive admission process.
 The TEAS score will be utilized in the event duplicate GPA scores are present in the competitive admission calculation.